nikkibudeanu/heredo/README.md

 # Marketing
+Heredo's marketing strategy is consistent content to gain presence on social media.
+Email marketing to drive conversions.
+The target audience for social media are 18 + adults in Moldova and abroad.
+The target audience for email marketing will be all subscribers to our newsletter.
 - Links to all the social media sites can be found both inside the footer.
 - The newsletter sign up form can also be found in the footer
 - The Facebook link takes you to the Heredo business page which can be found [here](https://www.facebook.com/heredo.md).
+- SEO steps are implemented to make sure search engines are collecting the accurate data.

 # Search Engine Optimisation